Enthesopathy refers to pain and inflammation around your joints. This includes your wrists, knees, and ankles.

 You’ll notice this type of pain more when you use the joint or attachment point that’s affected by enthesopathy.
 For example, if you’re experiencing enthesopathy in your ankle or Achilles tendon, you’ll feel pain whenever you move or put pressure on your foot or tendon area.

 Enthesopathy often happens when you’re affected by one or more types of arthritis.
-Arthritis occurs when the cartilage or bone in your joints breaks down.
-Spondyloarthritis, a term for types of arthritis conditions that cause inflammation in your joints, is sometimes linked to enthesopathy.
+Arthritis is an inflammation of the joints that can cause joint pain, stiffness, and swelling.
+Spondyloarthritis, a term for a group of inflammatory diseases that cause arthritis, is sometimes linked to enthesopathy.

 Like many types of arthritis, enthesopathy can have many causes.
 These include: